A quick guide on improving your eCommerce photography:

 The more images you feature with your product, the higher your ranking will be on these marketplaces.
 On top of this, page conversion rates have a positive correlation with the number of images featured with your product listing.

 Photography and image based information is crucial in profit performance.
 This is why we have compiled a handy list of top tips for how to perfect the art of eCommerce photography.
 We’re here to guide you on how to take expert photos quickly, while keeping costs down.

-- How to sell on Amazon internationally
+- How to sell internationally on eBay

 1. Adopt a lean approach to keep costs down

 It’s important to remember that the process of gaining high quality, successful images, starts well before the click of that first camera shot.

 You need to start each ecommerce shoot with an end in mind.
 This can be done by looking at style guides, conducting research and establishing exactly what look you want and what shots you need.
 This way you can take all those great images in one go.

 Keeping productivity high and costs low is essential to efficiency when it comes to eCommerce photography.
 We’ve identified two places where it’s likely to hit the bank hardest, and that’s with hiring eCommerce photography services and talent to model your items.
 (This is especially true of eCommerce fashion photography.)

 Before the photographer starts shooting images, ensures that all items are prepped.
 You don’t want to be wasting time during the shoot sorting out details that could have been sorted before the shoot began.
 This is key to keeping costs low and productivity high.